42 Essential AI Terms You need to know:

 Computer Speech Recognition:

-The ability of a computer system to convert spoken language into written text, allowing for machine translation of voice commands and dictation.
+The ability of a computer system to convert spoken language into written text, allows for machine translation of voice commands and dictation.

 Conversational AI: